Matronymic: Kyrgyzstan

 In July 2023, the Constitutional Court of Kyrgyzstan decided that adults may have the right to use a matronymic instead of the traditional patronymic on their official documents.
 After pushback from conservative groups, the court reversed its decision in November.

-Arabia
+Arab lands

 In medieval times, an illegitimate child of unknown parentage would sometimes be termed ibn Abihi, "son of his father" (notably Ziyad ibn Abihi.)

 The book Kitāb man nusiba ilá ummihi min al-shu‘arā’ (the book of poets who are named with the lineage of their mothers) by the 9th-century author Muḥammad ibn Ḥabīb is a study of the matronymics of Arabic poets.
 There exist other examples of matronymics in historical Arabic.

-In the Qur'an, Jesus (Isa in Arabic) is consistently termed Isa ibn Maryam (Jesus son of Mary) – a matronymic (in the Qur'an, Jesus has no father; see Jesus in Islam).
-However, the historical Jesus was not an Arabic speaker, and it is unlikely that he would have used a matronymic.
+In the Qur'an, Jesus (Isa in Arabic) is consistently termed Isa ibn Maryam (Jesus son of Mary).
+(Note: in the Qur'an, Jesus has no father) However, the historical Jesus was not an Arabic speaker, (Note: he would have used the Hebrew/Aramaic Yeshua (and potentially also the Greek, Iēsous)) and it is unlikely that he would have used a matronymic.
+(Note: In Jesus's time, most Jews would use their given name only most of the time, and would add either a patronymic or toponymic (although not necessarily consistently) when more specificity was needed.
+In the New Testament he is most often just called Jesus, and sometimes 'Jesus son of Joseph' or 'Jesus of Nazareth'.
+Although his neighbours do at one point refer to him as 'the son of Mary', they also call him 'the carpenter,... and brother of James and Joses and Judas and Simon' (Mark 6:3, NRSVUE), so this probably should not be seen as an example of a matronymic.)